soundskycloud/soundSky/README.md

 👉 Try it at [soundsky.glitch.me](https://soundsky.glitch.me)<br>

 ##### Features
-- Infraless: exists on top of bsky.social auth & sotrage
+- Infraless: exists on top of bsky.social auth & blob storage
-- Supports Upload, Post & Playback of MP3 files
+- Supports Upload, Post & Playback of _(legal)_ MP3 files
 - Discovers Audio content with special tag `#soundskyaudio`
 - URL parameters for linking to `artist` and `post`